Convocation Hall: History

 In the latter half of the 19th century, the university began to see the need for a considerably larger ceremonial auditorium beyond the confines of University College, made more apparent by a fire that damaged much of the college in 1890.
 The construction of Convocation Hall was mainly financed by $50,000 raised by the University of Toronto Alumni Association and matching funds provided by Ontario government.
 The cornerstone was laid in 1904 and the construction completed three years later at almost twice the originally estimated cost.

 Major additions and expansions to the building occurred in 1912 when a large pipe organ was installed in the auditorium, and in 1947 with an alteration and addition to the examination hall.
 The building would not become equipped with air conditioning until 1997.
+Simcoe Hall, the University of Toronto's main administrative building, was conjoined with Convocation Hall during its construction in 1924.
 In 2006, a major restoration and refurbishment was undertaken by E.R.A Architects with funding from the alumni association.
 Work entailed refurbishing seats, restoration of grandeur of the circular foyer including decorative finishes, historical millwork, lighting installations, installing accessible washrooms and a fresh coat of paint, and restoration of the historic pipe organ—the fifth largest in Toronto.
 The next year, Convocation Hall celebrated its centennial.

 Over the years, Convocation Hall has served as the venue for major events and performances.
 Songs on Premiata Forneria Marconi's album Live in USA were recorded at the hall in 1974.
 Bob Marley & The Wailers performed two shows of the Rastaman Vibration Tour there in 1976.
 Other popular musical performances during the 1960s and 1970s included appearances by Frank Zappa, Van Morrison, Mahavishnu Orchestra and Captain Beefheart.
 Zimbabwean President Robert Mugabe gave an address to a capacity crowd there in the 1980s.
 The building hosted a recording of musician Hayden's live album, titled simply Live at Convocation Hall, in 2002.
 In 2007, former Vice President of the United States Al Gore delivered a public lecture on climate change at Convocation Hall and presented his documentary film, An Inconvenient Truth.
 In 2009, Michael Ignatieff was at the hall to launch his book, True Patriot Love.
-The building also appeared in the film Mean Girls and in the pilot episode of the television series Fringe.
+The building also appeared in the film Mean Girls, the television series Orphan Black, and in the pilot episode of the TV series Fringe.